ForgeRock/ds-operator/README.md

 # ForgeRock Directory Service Operator - ds-operator

-The ds-operator deploys and manages the [ForgeRock Directory Server](https://www.forgerock.com/platform/directory-services) in a Kubernetes cluster.
-This is an implementation of a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that will create the underlying StatefulSets, pods and services to run a replicated directory service in Kubernetes.
+The ds-operator deploys
+the [ForgeRock Directory Server](https://www.forgerock.com/platform/directory-services) in a Kubernetes cluster.
+This is an implementation of a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that will create the underlying Kubernetes services to run a replicated directory service in Kubernetes.

-The operator manages deployment, scaling replicas, backup and restore of the directory.
-In addition, the operator can manage application service account passwords.
+Basic features of the operator include:

+* Creation of StatefulSets, Services and Persistent volume claims for the directory
+* Configures replication by adding new directory pods to the replication topology
+* Backup and restore of the directory to cloud storage such as AWS S3, GCP bukets or Azure storage
+* Change service account passwords in the directory using a Kubernetes secret.

 **Note: This is an early alpha project and should not be used in production.**